 Conclusion

 Inclusion of up to 7.5% Mormodica balsamina in complete diets did not adversely affect the haematological or biochemical health of Uda ewes.
 Pregnant and postpartum ewes maintained optimal physiological status across all treatments.
 Mormodica balsamina can be safely incorporated up to 7.5% in complete diets for Uda ewes to support health and productivity.

+The sample size is too small to give a accurate result

 References